 10-Straight on.
 Trees everywhere.
 Thick scrub on the right.

 11-Straight ahead, slightly to the left.
 Trees everywhere...YAY!

 12-Elevated teepad.
 Creek behind and right of basket.
 It can get a little deep on the right.
 Thick scrub on the left.

-13-The bridge to the teepad is in rough shape.
-Be careful!
+13-The bridge to the teepad is now gone.
+Cross about 50' before where the bridge used to be.
 Uphill shot.
 Trees on the left, drop off/water on the right.

 14-Trees everywhere.
 Elevation changes.

 15-Very narrow fairway.
 Slight curve to the left.
 Elevated tee.

 16-More trees!
 By now you have had it with the trees!
 If the creek is high, bring a good stick with you to the next hole to help cross the rocks